Welcome to the O'Brien Fellowship in Public Service Journalism

 - Publish or broadcast the project through your home news organization or, in the case of independent journalists, another outlet.

 - Integrate Marquette’s best journalism students into your projects as reporters and researchers.

-- Help identify a journalism student for a university-funded summer internship at your organization after the fellowship.
+- Help identify a journalism student for a university-funded summer internship at your news organization or other publisher.

 Marquette University challenges students and staff to “be the difference” in improving the community.
 The Catholic and Jesuit institution has educated journalists for 100 years.